RobloxAPI/doc/GUIDELINES.md

 entity, demonstrating its capabilities.
 Ideally, it should not be possible to just swap out the entity with another.

+An example should be stand-alone; it should be possible to copy the example and run it in the Studio's command bar.
+For complex examples were this isn't possible, prerequisites or instructions should be provided.

 #### Members
 Depending on the type, a primary entity may have a fourth section, called "Members".
 This contains documentation for each secondary entity belonging to